 Right this second, I could pick up the phone and call someone on the other side of the world.
 Just a few years ago, this was not so easy, but technology has revolutionized the global marketplace and how businesses operate.

 Other research reports have also shown that a along with innovation and competitiveness, there is also a rise in economic success.
 However, we are all well aware that recruiting an inclusive staff doesn’t just happen overnight.
-Rather, it takes time, careful planning, and commitment to create the right staff for your business.
+Rather, it takes time, careful planning, a diversity equity and inclusion meeting agenda, and commitment to create the right staff for your business.
 You want to hire people that fit your business values and company culture, but also people who reflect what your community looks like.

 Long-term commitment isn’t easy, but you can be proactive about your hiring process.
 Society for Human Resources Management writer and Indeed’s SVP of Human Resources Paul Wolfe suggests the following actions to stay committed: develop programs that source and support diverse candidates, partner with organizations that are experts in inclusion, and openly communicate with your employees on diversity and inclusion plans.